Skip to content

 Cons:

-• Less cushioning compared to other materials.
+• Less cushioning compared to other materials, so not very supportive on wrists or elbows.

 • Can absorb moisture and become heavy.